cfparser/cfparser/README.md

 CFParser 2.0.0 is now release on Maven Central!

-Please Note: CFParser license has been changed to BSD (http://www.opensource.org/licenses/bsd-license.html).
+The CFParser license is BSD (http://www.opensource.org/licenses/bsd-license.html).

 To build use:
 mvn clean install